-Our mission is to reimagine private education in terms of both cost and experience.
-Our first school, opening in London in 2020, will charge an annual fee of around £13,000 for a four A-level course delivered by an outstanding teaching team and supported by technology tailored to the smartphone generation.
+Our mission is to re-imagine private education in terms of both cost and experience.
+Our first school, opening in London in 2021, will charge an annual fee of around £13,500 for a four A-level course delivered by an outstanding teaching team and supported by technology tailored to the smartphone generation.

 This is a remarkable aspiration in a context where London tutorial colleges rarely charge under £25,000 for three A-levels and where some top London independent schools are charging closer to £30,000 for a day place.
 But we are also competing with some new, highly selective, maintained sector sixth forms – and we have no illusions about the challenge of attracting good students.